AP source: MacKinnon signs 8-year deal, highest paid in NHL

 The native of Halifax, Nova Scotia, was the youngest player in franchise history to make his NHL debut (18 years, 31 days) and went on to win the Calder Trophy that season as the league’s top rookie.
 He also won the Lady Byng Award for sportsmanship and gentlemanly conduct in 2020.
 In addition, he’s been named a captain for the Central Division in the last three All-Star Games.

-MacKinnon’s last contract, signed in 2016 and expires after the upcoming season, was worth $44.1 million over seven years at a cap hit of $6.3 million.
+MacKinnon’s last contract, which expires after the upcoming season, was worth $44.1 million over seven years at a cap hit of $6.3 million.
 Only four players topped the 495 points he put up in the regular season since that deal went into effect, and his 83 in the playoffs are second-most in the NHL since then.

 That’s why for years, MacKinnon was known as the most underpaid player in hockey — a title he really didn’t care for.